ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometric redshifts

-Having clarified this, Fig. \ref{globalphotoz} shows the final distributions of the estimated redshifts (median estimate).
-The colored stacked histograms refer to the individual fields and show the distribution of sources with detection SNR$>$10 and not flagged as point-like, spurious, or with a bad redshift estimate because of lacking bands, as previously explained.
-The dotted thin black line shows the total distribution including all SNRs.
-The discussed issues lead to some evidently artificial features in the global photo-$z$ distribution, which largely disappear when considering only high SNR (e.g., SNR$_{F444W}>$10) sources.
-A thorough comparative analysis of the probability distribution functions (PDF) from the four runs would be needed to disentangle the degeneracy for the faint objects, but this goes beyond the scope of this work, so we restrict ourselves to releasing the output of the runs.
-For similar reasons we also postpone the release of the physical properties for the galaxies \citep[see e.g.][]{Markov2023}.
+Having clarified this issue, we show in Fig. \ref{globalphotoz} the final distributions of the estimated redshifts (median estimate).
+The coloured stacked histograms refer to the individual fields and show the distribution of sources with detection S/N$>$10 and not flagged as point-like, spurious, or with a bad redshift estimate because of lacking bands, as previously explained.
+The dotted thin black line shows the total distribution including all S/N. The issues discussed here lead to some evidently artificial features in the global photo-$z$ distribution, which largely disappear when considering only high S/N (e.g. S/N$_{F444W}>$10) sources.
+A thorough comparative analysis of the probability distribution functions from the four runs would be needed to disentangle the degeneracy for the faint objects, but this goes beyond the scope of this work.
+Therefore, we have restricted our study to the release of the output of the runs.
+For similar reasons, we also postpone the release of the physical properties for the galaxies \citep[see e.g.][]{Markov2023}.